All Episodes

 I don't know why all of a sudden it becomes appealing, especially when you have all the success of the last two years compared to the prior eight years of Obama, why people are so willing to go back.

-We're gonna go over the key Senate races one by one, the key house races one by one.
+We're going to go over the key Senate races one by one, the key House races one by one, some of the latest polls that show just exactly how close things are.

 We have a poll with perfect accuracy predicting the GOP will hold the House.

-And this is going back 70 years, just an interesting sidebar.
+And this is going back 70 years.

-But it's but it's certainly a fascinating day.
+But it's certainly a fascinating day.

 My advice to all of you is know this.